Exhibition: ‘Face Value: Celebrity Press Photography’ at The Museum of Modern Art (MoMA), New York

 Courtesy The Estate of Karlheinz Weinberger in care of Patrik Schedler, Zürich

-Another relatively unknown artist, people whose work I like promoting on this blog.
+Another relatively unknown artist, people whose work I like promoting in this archive.
 I certainly had never heard of this photographer.
 A self-taught part-time photographer who worked as a warehouseman most of his life, Weinberger published photographs in the homosexual magazine “Der Kreis,” the same early gay magazine that George Platt Lynes submitted photographs to in the last stages of his life.

 Dr Marcus Bunyan